List of awards and nominations received by Kim Seon-ho

-South Korean actor Kim Seon-ho has been recognized with numerous awards and nominations in film and television.
-He has won a Baeksang Arts Award, one Blue Dragon Film Award, one Grand Bell Award, and a Buil Film Award.
+South Korean actor Kim Seon-ho (김선호) has been recognized with numerous awards and nominations in film and television.
+He has won a Baeksang Arts Award, one Blue Dragon Film Award, one Grand Bell Award, and one Buil Film Award.
 He has also won nine times at the Asia Artist Awards.

 In his television debut year, Kim won Best New Actor and the Excellence Award for Actor in a Monday-Tuesday Drama at the 2017 MBC Drama Awards for his role in the drama Two Cops (2017).
 Kim's breakthrough role in Start-Up (2021) earned him the Most Popular Actor Award at the 57th Baeksang Arts Awards, alongside a nomination for Best Supporting Actor – Television at the same ceremony.
 For this role, he also received the Emotive Award at the Asia Artist Awards, and his character Han Ji-pyeong was recognized as one of the 2021 Seoul Drama Awards' characters of the year.
 Kim returned as the leading man in tvN romantic comedy series Hometown Cha-Cha-Cha (2021).
 In a year-end poll by Gallup Korea, Kim was named Gallup Korea's Television Actor of the Year.
 He also won Outstanding Actor at the 2022 Seoul Drama Awards.

 Kim made his feature film debut in Park Hoon-jung's noir film The Childe (2023), where he was given top billing status.
 His portrayal of the nobleman in his debut film earned critical acclaim, leading to his winning the New Actor Award at the 32nd Buil Film Awards and the 59th Grand Bell Awards.
 In December 2023, Kim was nominated in the New Actor Award category and also received the Chung Chung Won Popular Star Award at the 44th Blue Dragon Film Awards.
 He also earned nominations in the Most Popular Actor and Best New Actor categories at the subsequent year's 60th Baeksang Arts Awards.